ga-curriculum/responsive-design-v2/media-queries/README.md

   </header>
 ```

 Since we're implementing a mobile-first design - our base CSS is going to hide the `destinations div` and show the `destinations-mobile div`.
-Our media query will then show the `destinations div` and hide the `destinations-mobile div` when we hit our breakpoint - here’s the only change we’ll make to our base CSS:
+Our media query will then show the `destinations div` and hide the `destinations-mobile div` when we hit our breakpoint - here's the only change we'll make to our base CSS:

 ```css
 nav > div:first-child {